 Campus Life Services aims to reduce our carbon footprint on the environment through engaging students in a number of environmental initiatives throughout the term.
 We are very fortunate in that our campus is located on a beautiful parkland site bordering the river Shannon.

-The university is located along the River Shannon, on a 80 hectare (200 acre) site in the 240 hectare (600 acre) National Technological Park at Castletroy, 5 km from Limerick city centre.
+The university is located along the River Shannon, on an 80 hectare (200 acres) site in the 240 hectares (600 acres) National Technological Park at Castletroy, 5 km from Limerick city centre.
 The university has currently in excess of 11,000 full-time undergraduate students and 1,500 part-time students.

 There are also over 800 research postgraduates and 1,300 taught postgraduate students at the university.
 The Co-Operative Education (commonly called Co-Op) programme allocates all students with an 8-month work placement as part of their degree.
 This was the first such programmes in the state.